Life insurance premiums and cover for people with Epilepsy

 Epilepsy income protection amounts of cover

-If you suffer from epilepsy, it is likely that you will be able to obtain income protection cover, however exclusions will mostly be applied.
-Additionally, premium loading may be added to your cost, but this is dependent on the regulatory of your epileptic symptoms.
+If you suffer from epilepsy, it is likely that you will be able to get income protection, however, exclusions may be applied.

 - Monthly income (after tax)